 Double Wolves is a game initially developed by Martyn Ranyard, and then built upon by the Leeds and Manchester Werewolf groups.
-It was developed as a way to make the game more interesting for smaller groups, as it extends the game play and allows the addition of a vast number of roles.
-This is because doubles introduces the concept of 2 lives and removes the tactic of role reveal.
+It was developed as a way to make the game more interesting for smaller groups, as it extends the gameplay and allows the addition of a vast number of roles.
+This is because doubles games introduce the concept of 2 lives and remove the tactic of role reveal.

 This means that you could potentially have a Wolf Seer, Wolf Villager, Villager Villager, Wolf Wolf, Shapeshifter Witch, Cupid Wolf etc. It also means that a role reveal is useless as just because you claim the Seer role and are not contested, does not mean you’re not still a Wolf.

 For an explanation of the Role combinations, and what they mean, please see below;

 Villager Villager – The most basic role, you are just a Villager, however, you have an extra life.
 This means that the first time you are lynched or targeted by the Wolves you survive.
 You do not, however, survive a special kill, such as a Witches kill potion if your lover dies, or a Hunter kill.
 This is the only role combination that gets an extra life.

 Wolf Villager or Shapeshifter Villager – In this scenario you play the game as a normal Wolf or Shapeshifter.

 Wolf Wolf or Shapeshifter Wolf – If your God has decided to place an extra wolf card in the second deck, there is the possibility of someone getting two wolf aligned cards.
 In this instance, they become Super Wolf, and if the Seer selects them during the night, God will show them as a Villager, and not a Wolf.